Bithumb vs Plus500, Who's Better?

 The main reason is that you should only deposit what you can afford.
 If you you have a lower budget, the broker that offers the lowest deposit option will be more attractive.
 The other reason is because when speculating on riskier but potentially more rewarding financial instruments you should look to speculate with only a small percentage of your allocated trading funds.
 Don't let a higher minimum deposit totally put you off a broker, look at the overall trading features you are getting from the trading platform.
 Often a high minimum deposit gives greater choice in the financial assets and trading platform research features.

-Bithumb has around 56 financial instruments whilst Plus500 allows you to trade around 56 available.
+Bithumb has around 56 financial instruments whilst Plus500 allows you to trade around 56 financial instruments available.

 Bithumb and Plus500 Contact Details

-Being able to contact a broker through many ways is vital.
+Being able to contact an online trading platform through many ways is vital.
 Bithumb and Plus500 have the following contact details and social medias that you can use.

 |